American exceptionalism: Terminology

 America marches to a different drummer.
 Its uniqueness is explained by any or all of a variety of reasons: history, size, geography, political institutions, and culture.
 Explanations of the growth of government in Europe are not expected to fit American experience, and vice versa.

 However, postnationalist scholars reject American exceptionalism and argue the U.S. did not break from European history and accordingly has retained class-based and race-based differences as well as imperialism and willingness to wage war.

 In recent years, scholars from numerous disciplines, as well as politicians and commentators in the traditional media, have debated the meaning and usefulness of the concept.
 Roberts and DiCuirci ask:

 Why has the myth of American exceptionalism, characterized by a belief in America's highly distinctive features or unusual trajectory based on the abundance of its natural resources, its revolutionary origins and its Protestant religious culture that anticipated God's blessing of the nation, held such tremendous staying power, from its influence in popular culture to its critical role in foreign policy?

 Some historians support the concept of American exceptionalism but avoid the terminology to avoid getting entangled in rhetorical debates.
 Bernard Bailyn, a leading colonial specialist at Harvard, was a believer in the distinctiveness of American civilization.
 Although he rarely, if ever, used the phrase "American exceptionalism," he insisted upon the "distinctive characteristics of British North American life."
-He argued that the process of social and cultural transmission result in peculiarly-American patterns of education in the broadest sense of the word, and he believed in the unique character of the American Revolution.
+He argues that the process of social and cultural transmission result in peculiarly-American patterns of education in the broadest sense of the word, and he believed in the unique character of the American Revolution.